KwaiSeng-Cisco/Module-6_Week-6_Required-Assignment_Lai/README.md

 2. Conditional Statements

-Write a Python program that:
+Ex2.py  is a Python program that:

 a) Prompts the user to enter a number.